SolidOS/solidos/README.md

 The mashlib (`mashlib.js`) is a solid-compatible data mashup library.
 One major use of it is as a data browser for a personal data store.

+## Typical uses

+The mashlib has been used before originally in various apps in specific data interaction in different domains.
+It has been used in a browser extension (in Firefox and later Chrome) to add data-handling capacity as native to the browser itself.
+Currently it is used as the core as  aort or poor persons browser extension, the data browser, which loads the library and then tries to work as though the browser had been extended to understand data

 ## The data browser

 How does the data browser work?